mathjax/MathJax/docs/html/_sources/platforms/movable-type.txt

 Using MathJax in Movable Type
 =============================

-These instructions assume you already have placed the MathJax files on your server (see :ref:`Installing and Testing MathJax <installation>`).

 1. Open Moveable Type Admin interface for the site on which you want to enable MathJax.